Jacqueline Wernimont

 Jacqueline D. Wernimont is an American academic who is the Distinguished Professor in Digital Humanities and Social Engagement at Dartmouth College.
 Her first book, Numbered Lives Life and Death in Quantum Media, was released by MIT Press in January 2019.
 It is the first book to map connections in feminist media history.
 She is the founding Director of Human Security Collaborator (HS Collab), a collaboration of interdisciplinary academics working on digital civil rights and big data.

 Early life and education

 Wernimont studied English and molecular biology at the University of Iowa.
 She moved to Brown University for her graduate studies, earning a master's degree and PhD in English Literature.
-When she started graduated school she worked on how postcolonial literature and the accounting of death were related.
+When she started graduate school she worked on how postcolonial literature and the accounting of death were related.
 Wernimont worked on the Brown University Women Writers Project, where she began her career as a text encoder and ended up as a project manager.
 The Women Writers Project, which later relocated from Brown to Northeastern University, looks to reclaim the importance of pre-Victorian women's writing.